Aryan paragraph: In Nazi Germany

 The best-known Aryan paragraphs are in the legislation of Nazi Germany.
 They served to exclude Jews in particular from organisations, federations, political parties, and, ultimately, all public life.
 The same ban was extended to Poles, Serbs, Russians, and other Slavs.

 The Aryan Paragraph first appeared in the Third Reich in the formulation of the Law for the Restoration of the Professional Civil Service, which was passed on 7 April 1933.
 It stipulated that only those of fully Aryan descent, i.e. without Jewish parents or grandparents, could be employed in the civil service.
 The Aryan Paragraph was extended to education on 25 April 1933, in the Law against the Overcrowding of German Schools and Universities.

 On 30 June of the same year, it was broadened to include even marriage to a "non-Aryan" as sufficient cause for exclusion from a civil service career.
-In keeping with Nazi synchronisation (Gleichschaltung), Nazi Party pressure led many federations and organisations to adopt the Aryan Paragraph.
+In keeping with the Nazi Gleichschaltung policy, Nazi Party pressure led many federations and organisations to adopt the Aryan Paragraph.
 Thus, Jews were barred from the public health system, honorary public offices, editorial offices (Editor Law), theatres (Reichskulturkammer), and agriculture (Reichserbhofgesetz).
 This discrimination culminated in the Nuremberg Laws "for the final separation of Jewry from the German Volk".
 Prior to this, there were exceptions, such as for combat veterans and honorary Aryans, but now Jews and "Jewish mixed-breeds" (Mischlinge) were banned from practically all professions.
 The Aryan Paragraph was accepted largely without protest, except within the Evangelical Church, where it provoked the splitting off of the Confessing Church.